Application rounds

 - Activities or projects which have already taken place

-- Sponsored events, fundraising activities, or grant-making bodies or activities
+- We cannot usually fund grant-making bodies or activities

 - Improvements to land/buildings that are not open to the general public at convenient hours